To the Members

-There were four meetings of the Company's Board of Directors during the financial year2016-17.
+There were four meetings of the Company's Board of Directors during the financial year2019-20.

 The Committee members met four times during the year under review.
-The details of thismeeting are given in the Corporate Governance Report including the Committeescomposition.
+Details of themeetings are given in the Corporate Governance Report including the Committee'scomposition.

-The Nomination and Remuneration Committee conducts a gap analysis to refresh the Boardon a periodic basis including a Directors appointment or re-appointment which isenvisaged every time.
-The Committee is also responsible for reviewing and vetting the CVsof potential candidates vis--vis the required competencies and meeting potentialcandidates prior to making nomination recommendations to the Board.
+The Nomination and Remuneration Committee conducts a gap analysis to refresh the Boardon a periodic basis inter-alia on a Director's appointment or re-appointment which isenvisaged every time.
+The Committee is also responsible for reviewing and vetting the CVsof potential candidates' vis--vis the requisite competencies and meeting potentialcandidates prior to making nomination recommendations to the Board.
 At the time ofappointment specific requirements for the position including expert knowledge expectedis communicated to the appointee.

 CRITERIA FOR DETERMINING QUALIFICATIONS POSITIVE ATTRIBUTES & INDEPENDENCE OF ADIRECTOR

-Qualifications: A transparent Board nomination process is in place that encouragesthought experience knowledge perspective age and gender diversity.
+Other factors: A transparent Board nomination process is in place that encouragesthought experience knowledge perspective age and gender diversity.
 It is also ensuredthat the Board has an appropriate blend of functional and industrial expertise.
-Whilerecommending Director appointments the Nomination and Remuneration Committee considersthe manner in which individual function and domain expertise will contribute to theoverall skill-domain mix of the Board.
+Whilerecommending Director Appointments the Nomination and Remuneration Committee considersthe manner in which the individual function and domain expertise will contribute to theoverall skill-domain mix of the Board.

 The Directors hereby confirm and declare that:-

-(i) In the preparation of annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;
+(i) in the preparation of annual accounts the applicable accounting standards had beenfollowed along with proper explanations relating to material departures;

-(ii) They have selected such accounting policies applied them consistently and madejudgments as well as estimates that are reasonably prudent so as to give a true and fairview of the Company's state of a-airs at the financial year ended March 31 2017 and ofthe Companys profit for the year;
+(ii) they had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the financial year ended March 31 2020 and ofthe office profit of the Company for the year;

-(iii) They have taken proper and su-cient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013safeguarding the Company assets and for the prevention and detection of fraud and otherirregularities;
+(iii) they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-(iv) They have prepared the annual accounts on a going concern basis;
+(iv) they had prepared the annual accounts on a going concern basis;

-(v) They have laid down internal financial controls to be followed by the Company andsuch controls are adequate and operating e-ciently;
+(v) they had laid down internal financial controls to be followed by the Company andsuch controls are adequate and operating

-(vi) They have devised proper systems to ensure compliance with the applicable lawprovisions and that such systems are adequate and operating e-ciently;
+(vi) they had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such efficiently; systems are adequate and operating